 Although they might seem similar, grey rocking is different from social withdrawal.
 While grey rocking is solely done for protection from the abusive person, social withdrawal is a negative effect from the abuse that the person experienced.
 Someone experiencing social withdrawal may still feel loyal or have an attachment to their abuser, whereas someone engaging in grey rocking is trying to distance themselves from them.
 Social withdrawal involves withdrawing from other people and events globally in a person’s life, while the grey rock method involves withdrawing solely from an abusive or threatening individual.

-When the Grey Rock Method Can Be Used
+When to Use The Grey Rock Method

 Grey rocking can be useful when a person is trying to separate themselves from someone who they are still exposed to, particularly if they share custody of children, work together, or share social or family circles.